ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 	- Shutdown to be removed

 #### Communism
-- [ ] Ticketing Flows between AutoTask and ZenDesk #MSP
+- [x] Ticketing Flows between AutoTask and ZenDesk #MSP ✅ 2023-03-22
 - [x] List of Users for Datto #MSP ✅ 2023-03-03
 - What Changes are going to happen when we switch Datto Platforms
 	- [x] Schedule call with Internal IT - Carmine ⏳ 2023-03-07 ✅ 2023-03-14